MrReSc/Headi/README.md

 No data is transferred to any cloud services.
 All data is stored locally only.
 Headi also offers a simple analysis of the recorded data.
 You can also export your logs as a CSV file for further analysis of the data.

+## Contribute
+Headi is an open source project.
+Your contributions are welcome.
+- Headi still needs translations.
+You can help to translate Headi into your language.
+All you have to do is create an account at [Crowdin](https://crwd.in/headi) and translate the texts.
+- Further analysis of the data in the app would be useful.
+If you have ideas, please share them.
+If you can code, you can implement them.
+- There is still some potential to improve the design :smirk:

 ## License
 ~~~
 MIT License